Oil Drop Experiment

 Here r is the radius of the drop and ɳ, the viscosity of air.

-The weight of the drop, w’, which is the product of its mass multiplied by the acceleration due to gravity g, is given by the equation,
+The weight of the drop, w’, which is the product of its mass and acceleration due to gravity g, is given by the equation,

 where ρ is the density of the oil.

-However, what we need here is the apparent weight w of the drop in air given by the difference of the true weight and the upthrust of the air.
+However, what we need here is the apparent weight w of the drop in the air given by the difference of the actual weight and the upthrust of the air.
 We can express w by the following formula.